rgwch/ungrad-server/article/readme.md

     npm run all

-Then enter the path to cli-robot as a configuration parameter for Article Manager to the ungrad launcher config, as in:
+Then enter the path to cli-robot as a configuration parameter for Article Manager to the ungrad launcher lucindaConfig, as in:

         // user.json
          "launch":[